sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 #### Unsupervised Approaches

 Unsupervised approaches don't require labeled data.
-Liu discusses unsupervised learning methods for sentiment classification that primarily rely on sentiment lexicons and syntactic patterns[^1].
+Liu discusses unsupervised learning methods for sentiment classification that primarily rely on sentiment lexicons and syntactic patterns.
 These methods calculate sentiment scores based on the presence of opinion words in text and their associated sentiment polarity.

 ## Key Techniques and Models